XinRC/Web-Development-Projects/README.md

 </br>

-Web Development is a area of computer science that focuses on vuilding and maintaining websites and web applications for both the front-end and the back-end.
+Web Development is a area of computer science that focuses on building and maintaining websites and web applications for both the front-end and the back-end.
 Although there are the two ends for web development, this repo will most likely focus on full-stack development.
 This is also just a side project I wanted to explore, so do not take any of the code/project here seriously.